 But, UNICEF is not focusing on quality education for Rohingya children.
 However, no point having an education that hampered and not helping Rohingya children to develop their personality and meaningful to their life.

-The Rohingya Crisis Foundation aims to increase access to a range of safe, quality education opportunities for Rohingya children and young people.
-The RCF works closely with national and international authorities to promote the inclusion of refugees and stateless children into international formal education systems.
+AROUK aims to increase access to a range of safe, quality education opportunities for Rohingya children and young people.
+We works closely with national and international authorities to promote the inclusion of refugees and stateless children into international formal education systems.

-You could help the Rohingya children get the skills they need to unlock the potential that they have and have a bright future.
+You could help the Rohingya children get the skills they need to unlock the potential that they have and have a better future.